 A walk through Innsbruck’s sights and a short alpine excursion

-On this city tour with mountain flair you will discover the most important highlights in Innsbruck and experience the real Innsbruck mountain flair.
-From the main station you stroll comfortably through the city and 30 minutes later at the very top of the Nordkette you discover the alpine landscape that makes Innsbruck so famous.
+“Sightseeing and mountain flair in one tour?”
+In Innsbruck this is easily achievable.
+With this city tour in Innsbruck, you will discover the most important highlights and experiences the real Innsbruck mountain flair has to offer.
+From the main station, you can comfortably stroll through the city, and 30 minutes later you are at the very top of the Nordkette mountain range.
+From here you can relax and enjoy the alpine landscape that makes Innsbruck so famous.

-From the main station to the country house square and right next door to the triumphal arch.
-Continue along Maria-Theresienstraße to the Golden Roof.
-From here along the Hofburg to the Hofgarten and up to the Nordkette with the Hungerburg cable car.
+From the main station walk to the country house square, it’s right next door to the triumphal arch.
+Continue along the street called Maria-Theresienstraße to the Golden Roof.
+After the Golden Roof, move along to Hofburg palace and then to its perfectly landscaped Hofgarten.
+Next go up to the Nordkette mountain range with the Hungerburg cable car.

 Duration: approx. 3 hours, 5 km

 The 3 most beautiful hikes around Innsbruck (day tours)

 With direct access to Innsbruck’s city centre, the Goethe path (in German, Goetheweg) is undoubtedly the most beautiful and panoramic trail.
 In 30 minutes you will be beamed from shopping into an alpine adventure!

 Suddenly, you are in the calm wild nature, the wind whistling around your ears – on one side you hold on to the rock face, on the other the deep abyss yawns, 1600 metres down to the Inn river.

 From the Hafelekar mountain station, turn right and walk directly into Goetheweg street.
 Follow the signs to the Pfeishütte(huts).

 Tip: Stay overnight in the Pfeis hut (German= Pfeishütte) and then link onto another mountain tour in the Karwendel.